 So instead we went to Major Park to see what was going on there.
 “Oh Canada Idol” was one thing—a contest to find the best rendition of karoke “Oh Canada”.
 Some of the kids singing were pretty cute.
 Fresh lemonade was another—definitely worth the lineup.
 And we sat and watched some “urban dancing”!
 About as much as Jean could stand.

 We stopped back at our hotel before heading over, to pick up folding chairs and change into less sweaty clothes.
 Lots of streets are blocked off in Ottawa that day, so we were able to walk over to Jacques-Cartier park.
-It’s actually in Gatineau, Quebec, but that didn’t seem to diminish the presence of maple leafs, but the crowd size was much less intimidating, and we were able to set up chairs very close to the big stage.
+It’s actually in Gatineau, Quebec, but that didn’t seem to diminish the presence of maple leaves.
+The crowd size was much less intimidating than on Parliament Hill, and we were able to set up chairs very close to the big stage.

 Everything changed with the next act, Swing, who just blew the place away almost from their opening chord.
 Though Jean and I had never heard of them, the crowd obviously did, and they had everyone on their feet, dancing, singing, clapping… They’re a franco-ontarian band, singing mostly in French, but with some English mixed in.
 Their music builds on traditional French-Canadian folk but adds in hip-hop and other modern influences.
 It’s really infectious.

 Their sing-a-long was a hoot, touching on quite the range—Who Let the Dogs Out, the Flintstones theme (in French, then English), Hot Hot Hot, and more.
 They were of course called back for an encore, and I am definitely getting some of their albums.